 Even more, the reduction to the wave equations and to the flux ($L_{\boldsymbol{\Phi}}$) and charge ($L_{\boldsymbol{Q}}$) Lagrangians preserves the symmetry.
 It is frequently the case that time reversal for these is presented simply in terms of $t\to-t$, since $L_{\boldsymbol{\Phi}}$ presents an additional $\mathbbm{Z}_2$ symmetry $\boldsymbol{\Phi}\to\boldsymbol{\Phi}$, but the actual, physical, TR transformation that one must investigate is \eqref{eq:TRS1}.

-In the process of canonical quantization we are here separating variables.
-The spatial part, which is determined by the self-adjoint operators we put forward, has no bearing on time reversal symmetry or lack thereof, and it must be studied in the mode amplitudes.
+In the process of canonical quantisation we are here separating variables.
+The spatial part, which is determined by the self-adjoint operators we put forward, has no bearing on time-reversal symmetry or lack thereof, and it must be studied in the mode amplitudes.
 Let us thus first analyse TRS for the traditional separation of variables for $L_{\boldsymbol{\Phi}}$.
 The normal forms $\boldsymbol{U}_{\omega\lambda}$ are invariant under time reversal.
 Thus, the expansion in the eigenbasis $\bPhi(x,t)=\int_{\mR_+}d\Omega\,F_{\omel}(t)\bU_{\omel}(x)$ provides us with the TRS operation

 In the process of Legendre transforming we then have the full TRS operation now on phase space.

 Therefore, the classical complex amplitudes $a_{\omel}$ are transformed as